Alfred Gruenther: Later years

 Gruenther served on the boards of Dart Industries, Inc., New York Life Insurance Company, and Pan American World Airways.
 He also served on the Draper Committee and several presidential commissions on draft, health and disarmament.
 He was a president of the English-Speaking Union.

-Gruenther died of complications of pneumonia at Walter Reed Army Hospital on May 30, 1983, and is buried at Arlington National Cemetery.
+Gruenther died of complications of pneumonia at Walter Reed Army Hospital on 30 May 1983, and is buried at Arlington National Cemetery.

 Family

 In 1922, Gruenther married Grace Elizabeth Crum of Jeffersonville, Indiana, who gave birth to two sons, Donald A. Gruenther, and Richard L. Gruenther; they both became career military officers.
-His great-grandson, USAF Captain Lucas Gruenther died at the age of 32 while flying an F-16 jet fighter on January 28, 2013, during a training mission over the Adriatic Sea."Body of missing Aviano F-16 pilot found in Adriatic Sea", Star and Stripes, January 31, 2013.
+His great-grandson, USAF Captain Lucas Gruenther died at the age of 32 while flying an F-16 jet fighter on January 28, 2013, during a training mission over the Adriatic Sea.

 Head of American Red Cross

 From January 1957 to March 1964, he was president of the American Red Cross.
 As head of the Red Cross, Gruenther personally visited and inspected disaster areas in the United States.
 He made frequent public appearances, captivating the audience with "easy manner and conversational style."
 He received several awards for International Red Cross related activities, which included visits to Russia and Poland.